Almir-git-unifc/form-people_react/README.md

 &nbsp;
 # How-To-Use <a name = "How-To-Use"></a>

-To clone and run this application, you'll need Git, Node.js v18.12.0 or higher + npm (used version npm@9.2.0) installed on your computer.
+To clone and run this application, you'll need Git, Node.js v18.16.0 or higher + npm (used version npm@9.8.1) and VITE v4.4.9 installed on your computer.
 From your command line:

 ```